nodejs/node/doc/api/async_hooks.md

 ###### `resource`

-`resource` is an object that represents the actual resource.
+`resource` is an object that represents the actual async resource that has been initialized.
 This can contain useful information that can vary based on the value of `type`.
-For instance, for the `GETADDRINFOREQWRAP` resource type, it provides the hostname used when looking up the IP address for the hostname in `net.Server.listen()`.
+For instance, for the `GETADDRINFOREQWRAP` resource type, `resource` provides the hostname used when looking up the IP address for the hostname in `net.Server.listen()`.
 The API for accessing this information is currently not considered public, but using the Embedder API, users can provide and document their own resource objects.
 Such a resource object could for example contain the SQL query being executed.

-In the case of Promises, the `resource` object will have `promise` property that refers to the Promise that is being initialized, and a `parentId` property that set to the `asyncId` of a parent Promise, if there is one, and `undefined` otherwise.
+In the case of Promises, the `resource` object will have `promise` property that refers to the Promise that is being initialized, and a `parentId` property set to the `asyncId` of a parent Promise, if there is one, and `undefined` otherwise.
 For example, in the case of `b = a.then(handler)`, `a` is considered a parent Promise of `b`.

 *Note*: In some cases the resource object is reused for performance reasons, it is thus not safe to use it as a key in a `WeakMap` or add properties to it.

 ###### Asynchronous context example

-Following is an example with additional information about the calls to `init` between the `before` and `after` calls, specifically what the callback to `listen()` will look like.
+The following is an example with additional information about the calls to `init` between the `before` and `after` calls, specifically what the callback to `listen()` will look like.
 The output formatting is slightly more elaborate to make calling context easier to see.